 The Council has established a state and local government deferred compensation trust for its employees.
 The trust was established during 2000 to replace the structure of a previous deferred compensation plan.
 As a result of formation of the trust, all plan assets and related benefit obligations were removed from the books and records of the Council and placed with the trust.
 Under the deferred compensation trust, pursuant to Section 457 of the Internal Revenue Code, the Council has a contractual relationship with each employee participant to pay his or her deferred compensation balance upon termination.
-The Council did not contribute to this plan for the years ended September 30, 2022 or 2021.
-Employee salary deferrals not yet remitted to the plan, which are recorded within restricted cash and accrued employee benefits until distributed, were \$18,349 and \$37,174 for the years ended September 30, 2022 and 2021, respectively.
+The Council did not contribute to this plan for the years ended September 30, 2023 and 2022.
+Employee salary deferrals not yet remitted to the plan, which are recorded within restricted cash and accrued employee benefits until distributed, were \$11,117 and \$18,349 for the years ended September 30, 2023 and 2022, respectively.

 The Council also has a retirement plan and trust plan, which was adopted on December 31, 1987, under Code Section 401(a) of the Internal Revenue Code.
 All Council contributions to the retirement plan are held in a trust for the benefit of employee participants.
-During the years ended September 30, 2022 and 2021, the Council made contributions of \$881,388 and \$912,174, respectively, to this plan.
+During the years ended September 30, 2023 and 2022, the Council made contributions of \$876,408 and \$881,388, respectively, to this plan.